 For more information on the results of this clinical trial and what it might mean for you:

-A Q&A on this finding can be found at: http://www.cancer.gov/newscenter/qa/2003/letrozoletamoxifenqandA
+A Q&A on this finding can be found at: [This link has been removed because it is no longer available] http://www.cancer.gov/newscenter/qa/2003/letrozoletamoxifenqandA

 In Canada, call the Canadian Cancer Society at 1-888-939-3333, Monday to Friday, 9 a.m. to 6 p.m., or visit www.cancer.ca.
 Service is available in English and French.